Shopify Store Sales Tax : A Beginner’s Guide

 How to Set up Shopify Sales Tax

-A few simple steps should take you through the whole process of setting up sales tax on Shopify.
+A few simple steps should take you through the whole process of setting up the sales tax on Shopify.
 The first step requires you to set the countries you ship your products to.

 - When you set the countries you are shipping to, find the default tax rates for those shipping zones.